 - a.
-Title page (not counted against the 30-page program narrative limit).
-Should include the title of the project, submission date, funding opportunity number, and the name and complete contact information (that is, address, telephone number, and e-mail address) for both the applicant organization and the principal investigator. - b.
+Title page (not counted against the 30-page program narrative limit) should include the title of the project, submission date, funding opportunity number, and the name and complete contact information (that is, address, telephone number, and e-mail address) for both the applicant organization and the principal investigator or project director). - b.
 Table of contents and figures (not counted against the 30-page program narrative limit). - c.
-Main body.
-Should describe the proposed project in depth.
-Include the following sections as part of the program narrative: - (1) Description of the policy and research questions.
-Applicants should briefly describe the components of the reform or policy they will evaluate in keeping with the discussion on pages 4-5 (e.g., assessing the impact of juvenile justice reforms).
+Main body of the program narrative should describe the proposed project in depth.
+The following sections should be included as part of the program narrative: - (1) Description of the policy and research questions.
+Applicants should briefly describe the components of the reform or policy they will evaluate in keeping with the discussion on pages 5-8 (e.g., assessing the impact of juvenile justice reforms).
 The applicant should use data as evidence of the need to demonstrate the impact of the policy, explain the size and scope of the need, and document its importance to the target population and the larger community.